 - Soft lights, warm fleece, happy lamb-mas.

-Christmas Card Lines
+Christmas Card Sheep Puns

 - Wishing you a season full of fleece and peace.